ARMmbed/Mesh-Minimal-SX1280/README.md

+#nodelink oneway ping test application

+##How to use it
+build by useing build_thread_sx1280.sh file

+insert into nodelink LR100 board (can't activate other board)

+open console
+put in mode number (0 = receiver , 1 = sender)
+by press Switch3 sender/recevier function will active

+##known problem
+if delete remark at
+313, 326, 343 line (add sequence filltering)
+send function(mode 1) will not active

 # Example mesh application for mbed OS

 This application is the simplest one to utilize our mesh networking stack.
 By default the application demonstrates a simple light control application, where devices can control the LED status of all devices in the network.